browserengineering/book/book/animations.md

 This animation will almost run in our browser, except that our browser doesn't yet support JavaScript changing an element's `style` attribute.
 Let's go ahead and add that feature.
-We'll need to register a setter on the `style` attribute of `Node` in the JavaScript runtime:
+Register a setter on the `style` attribute of `Node` in the JavaScript runtime:

 ``` {.javascript file=runtime}